This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 Level in Prefab Edit Mode in Entity Outliner.

-In the preceding example, the Car prefab instances are in a level (which is a prefab), so the prefab overrides applied to the Car instances are stored in the level when you save it.
+Overrides applied to prefab instances are registered for that individual instance and are stored in the prefab being edited that contains the instances.
+In the above example, the Car instances are in a level (which is a prefab), so the prefab overrides applied to the Car instances are stored in the level when you save it.

 Note: